-CSUSB requires that all CSUSB postdoctoral, graduate, undergraduate students, trainees, and fellows who receive funding from NSF or NIH complete the RCR training.
-CSUSB also requires that all research personnel receiving funding from USDA including PIs, co-PIs and Key Personnel complete the RCR Training.
+CSUSB requires all CSUSB principal investigators (PI), co-principal investigators (co-PIs), senior and key personnel, postdoctoral, graduate, undergraduate students, trainees, and fellows who receive funding from NSF, NIH, and USDA complete the RCR training.
 The CSUSB RCR training plan is located here.

 The training can be completed using the Collaborative Institutional Training Initiative (CITI) and/or by completing an approved Research Ethics course or through other approved training mechanisms listed in the CSUSB RCR Training Plan.
-Note, that NIH requires at least 8 hours of face-to-face RCR training.
-For the complete description, visit the NIH on Update on the Responsible Conduct of Research.
+Please note that NIH requires at least 8 hours of face-to-face RCR training.
+For the complete description, visit the NIH Update on the Requirement for Instruction in the Responsible Conduct of Research.